Here’s a slightly rewritten free short story for your enjoyment.

 Or maybe the horrible smell is coming from the car itself.

-The dad shook off the ridiculous thought.
+The dad shook off that ridiculous thought.
 Or tried to.
+Maybe Steve had brought hamburgers to the party but forgot them in the trunk or backseat.

 He forced himself closer, each step landing on a weaker leg, his knees shaking by the time he inched to the rear driver’s side window.
 His eyes studied the roof of the vehicle, fighting against moving lower.
 But he had to know.
 Had to.
 I’ll just check under the car, he lied to himself, eyes finally lowering…